Language

 How ID scanners work and what they can detect

 The heart of any ID scanner or reader is basically a camera.
-The device takes photos of the presented identity documents and then examines them.
-The main difference between examination with hardware and software-based mobile ID scanners is the shooting conditions.
+The device takes photos of identity documents and then examines them.
+The main difference between examination with hardware and software-based mobile document readers is the shooting conditions.

-Software solutions exploit the capabilities of a user’s device.
-They also rely on the user’s accuracy at taking photos, which is why they may quite often ask users to retake an image of a document as the previous result had glares or was blurry.
+Software solutions exploit the capabilities of the user’s device.
+They also rely on the user’s accuracy at taking photos, which is why they may quite often ask users to retake an image of a document if the previous result had glares or was blurry.

 Desktop and embedded passport readers allow you to examine documents in various light sources, such as white, infrared, ultraviolet, and coaxial.
-Importantly, they provide perfect shooting conditions for that.
+Importantly, they also provide perfect shooting conditions.
 There is no ambient light or glare, so you can, for example, capture UV luminescence without the intrusion of ambient light.
-Plus, there’s no need to hold the page with your hands, so it will be shot flat and no parts will be covered with fingers.
+Plus, there’s no need to hold documents with your hands, so they will be perfectly flat and no parts will be covered with fingers.
 This gives passport readers the upper hand in document authentication.

-From a bird’s eye view, using an ID scanner involves the following steps:
+From a bird’s eye view, using an ID scanner—primarily, the software it relies on—involves the following steps:

 Capturing a document image is an important step.
 A low-quality image or a photo taken at an angle or with poor lighting can make it difficult to read the information on the document, leading to errors.
 It can also make it harder to spot any signs of forgery, such as alterations of the text.
 In many cases, it’s also important to save the images for further audit.

-Reading literally means recognizing text symbols within images (e.g., passport scans), translating them into data, and sending that data into one or more systems for further use.
+Then, the solution recognizes text symbols within images (e.g., passport scans), translates them into data, and sends that data into one or more systems for further use.
 This function is used, for example, in hotels.
 Equipped with a passport reader, a receptionist doesn’t have to enter the guests’ personal data manually, which greatly accelerates the check-in process and improves the customer experience.

 It’s also important to keep in mind that in order to be able to reliably verify a document, a vendor needs to have an extensive library of document templates to compare the provided documents against references.
 Otherwise, the ID scanner is only suitable for very basic document verification.